Enlarged version: challenges to comprehension

 Anthony Judge

 Orrin E Klapp.
 Opening and Closing; strategies of information adaptation in society.
-Cambridge, Cambridge University Press, 1978.
+Cambridge University Press, 1978.

 George Lakoff and Mark Johnson.
 Metaphors We Live By.
-Chicago University Press, 1980.
+University of Chicago Press, 1980.

 Jim MacNeill, et al. Beyond Interdependence; the meshing of the world's economy and the world's ecology.
-New York, Oxford University Press, 1991.
+Oxford University Press, 1991.
 (A Trilateral Commission Report)